Rainbow Fruit Salad

 Jump to RecipeThis post may contain affiliate links.
 Please see our disclosure policy.

-This fruit salad is a well-known recipe that’s perfect for Pride, a summer barbecue or to mix together as part of your meal prep for the week.
+This summer salad is an idea party favorite for Pride brunches and summer barbecues.
+Serve it alongside a stack of fresh waffles or French toast for a festive daytime meal to fuel whatever you’re celebrating.
 It scoops up in individual jars or plastic containers for a quick snack to grab from the refrigerator.

 I find a lot of joy in the “hunt” for fruits to make up the rainbow of healthy colors.
 Here are some fruits, by color, that I’ve used in the past for a rainbow fruit platter and this salad.